clayliddell/bitcoinTicker/README.md

-# bitcoinTicker
+# cryptoTicker
-An iOS Bitcoin ticker app
+An iOS Cryptocurrency ticker app

 # Why?
 I know what your thinking, another cryptocurrency ticker?
 The iOS AppStore is already **flooded** with cryptocurrency wallets, tickers, and exchanges!
 Do we really need another one?